ethsana/sana-docs/docs/installation/connectivity.md

 nc -zv 86.98.94.9 1634
 ```

-If this is successful, our Bee node's path is clear!
+If this is successful, our Ant node's path is clear!

 If not, we can try a few things to make sure there are no barriers stopping us from getting through.